TheDataCurator/SMU-MSDS/Case Study/ReadMe.txt

 Due: Thursday, October 18th 2018 One hour before live session.

 Purpose
     This analysis focuses craft beer data, analysing the data on two measurements of beer composition, and some geographic details.
 The first measurement is Alcohol By Volume (ABV) which is a percentage that represents how much of a beer is alcohol versus other ingredients.
-The other measurement we will consider is International Bitterness Units (IBU) which is measured on a scale of 0 to 100 and describes the bitterness from hops in a beer.
+The other measurement we will consider is International Bitterness Units (IBU) which is measured on a scale of 0 to 100 and describes the bitterness from hops in a beer.Â

 Role in Readme creation
      Hayley typed with Michael's input

 Inputs
-    The Beers dataset contains a list of 2410 US craft beers and Breweries dataset contains 558 US breweries.
+    The Beers dataset contains a list of 2,410 US craft beers and Breweries dataset contains 558 US breweries.
 The datasets descriptions are as follows.

     Beers.csv
      Name: Name of the beer.